ankush9302/brand-landing-page/README.md

-this is a sample brand landing page for brands like nike.created using react
+this is a sample brand landing page for brands
+.i created this using react